-It simply has not been given for us to know directly the “face” of the Holy Spirit in any concrete personal sense.
+It has not been given for us to know directly the “face” of the Holy Spirit in a personal sense.
 Yet, in one place Jesus does give us something of a personal “face” for the Holy Spirit.
 When Jesus introduced the Holy Spirit to the disciples on the night he was betrayed, he used the Greek word parakletos to refer to him (John 14:16, 26; 15:26; 16:7).
 As a title for the Holy Spirit, parakletos is found exclusively in the above four passages, in the so-called “Paraclete sayings” of Jesus’ farewell discourse.
-Parakletos has variously been translated by such words as “Comforter,” “Advocate,” “Helper” and “Counselor.”
-Some versions simply transliterate the Greek word into “Paraclete” in their translations.
+Parakletos has been translated by such words as “Comforter,” “Advocate,” “Helper” and “Counselor.”
+Some versions simply transliterate the Greek word into “Paraclete.”

-In Roman society, a paraclete could refer to a person called on for assistance as a legal advisor, advocate or helper in a court of law.
+In Greek and Roman society, a paraclete could refer to a person called on for assistance as a legal advisor, advocate or helper in a court of law.
 But the technical meaning “attorney” or “lawyer” is rare.
-“In the few places where the word is found in pre-Christian and extra-Christian literature as well it has for the most part a more general sense: one who appears in another’s behalf, mediator, intercessor, helper” (A Greek-English Lexicon of the New Testament and other Early Christian Literature, 4th edition, revised and edited by Frederick William Danker, page 766).
+A Greek lexicon explains: “In the few places where the word is found in pre-Christian and extra-Christian literature as well it has for the most part a more general sense: one who appears in another’s behalf, mediator, intercessor, helper.”7

 For those who insist on having a personal “face” for the Holy Spirit, Jesus has given it to us in his choice of metaphor in his reference to the Spirit as “Paraclete.”
 He doesn’t say, “I’m going to send a non-personal abstract power to you in my place.”

-On the other hand, we have been given in the New Testament the anthropomorphic analogy of “Father” and “Son” for the other two Persons of the Godhead, through which their personal “faces” are made evident.
-But even here we do well to avoid any gender-like thinking in our visioning.
+On the other hand, we have been given in the New Testament the anthropomorphic analogy of “Father” and “Son” for the other two Persons of the Godhead, through which their personal “faces” are given.
+But even here we should avoid any gender-like thinking in our visioning.
 We “must think of ‘Father’ and ‘Son’ when used of God as imageless relations” and “we may not read the creaturely content of our human expressions of ‘father’ and ‘son’ analogically into what God discloses of his own inner divine relations,” cautions Torrance.8

-Of course, we must use our human language to communicate when we speak of the Persons of the triune God, because we have no other language to use.
-But we should never lose sight of the fact that our language is inadequate and can only approximate in a crude way the reality of God to which our words point.
+We must use human language when we speak of the Persons of the triune God, because we have no other language to use.
+But we should never lose sight of the fact that our language is inadequate and can only approximate in an approximate way the reality of God to which our words point.

 Only a force?

-To respond to this question, let’s begin with the most obvious point: There is no place in either the Old or New Testaments where the Holy Spirit is said to be or is regarded as an “appendage” to God rather than the presence of God himself.
-Therefore, on that basis alone we have no evidence to assert that the Spirit is not himself the presence of God, and therefore, not God of God.
+Let’s begin with an obvious point: There is no place in either the Old or New Testaments where the Holy Spirit is said to be or is regarded as an “appendage” to God rather than the presence of God himself.
+On that basis alone, we have no evidence to back up the assertion that the Spirit is not the presence of God, and therefore, not God of God.

-In the end, what is salvation but the gift of eternal life given to creatures who do not possess such spirit life within themselves?
+Salvation is the gift of eternal life given to creatures who do not possess such spirit life within themselves.
 As creatures, we are spiritually fallen and mortal beings who ultimately die.
-How then can mortal creatures be given that which mortal creatures by definition do not have and cannot obtain on their own?
+How can mortal creatures be given eternal life – something that mortal creatures by definition do not have and cannot obtain on their own?
 They must somehow be taken up into God so that the eternal life that only God has may be something that adheres to them as well.

 John 14:5-27 explains how the life of God can adhere to us, if we are careful to see the implications of what Jesus says in the passage.
-Importantly, we observe that his explanation demands that the Holy Spirit be true God of true God.
+His explanation demands that the Holy Spirit be true God of true God.
 Jesus, having finished the redemptive work through which we are reconciled to God, will send the Holy Spirit.
 The Spirit will be “in” the believers, and through him, the Father and Jesus will make their “home” with them (verses 17, 23).
-Through the agency of the Spirit, the disciples can be in Jesus and he in them (verse 21).
-The passage at once shows the unity and salvific work of the Father, of the Son as Jesus Christ, and of the Holy Spirit.
-All three Persons effect the salvation of believers, and all must be true God of true God in order to do so – including the Holy Spirit.
+Through the Spirit, the disciples can be in Jesus and he in them (verse 21).
+The passage shows the unity and salvific work of the Father, of the Son as Jesus Christ, and of the Holy Spirit.
+All three Persons bring about the salvation of believers, and all must be true God of true God in order to do so – including the Holy Spirit.

 In saving us, the Holy Spirit cannot be “something” outside of God himself.
 The Spirit must be divinity himself – God of God – working in the church and transforming human creaturely beings into the image of Christ, who is Life himself.
 Torrance explains this point in this way:

-Therefore, in order for us to participate in the eternal life that alone belongs to God, it is necessary that the Holy Spirit – who transforms our minds and hearts from within – must be Divinity, and true God of true God.
+In order for us to participate in the eternal life that alone belongs to God, it is necessary that the Holy Spirit – who transforms our minds and hearts from within – must be Divinity, and true God of true God.
 “To be ‘in the Spirit’ is to be in God, for the Spirit is not external but internal to the Godhead,” says Torrance.11

 Thanks be to God, who in the Person of the Father sent Jesus Christ to reconcile us to himself by the forgiveness of sin and sinfulness.
 Jesus as Son of Man and Son of God overcame every enemy of God – including sin and death – on our behalf.
 In the Person of the Holy Spirit, whom Jesus sent, we are transformed and united to God, and we partake of the eternal life that is God’s alone.